MicrosoftDocs/WSL/WSL/wsl-config.md

 For example:
 `wsl --unregister Ubuntu` would remove Ubuntu from the distributions available in WSL.
 When I run `wsl --list` it will not be listed.

-To reinstall, find the distribution in the Windows Store and select "Launch".
+To reinstall, find the distribution in the Microsoft store and select "Launch".

 #### Run as a specific user